 A covalent bond between rural communities and cannabis has long existed high in the Himalayas.
 Although cannabis has been around since ancient times, a still recent rise in the popularity of hemp has initiated a ray of hope for this fast-disappearing cultural heritage.
-But it requires rebuilding legislation policy designed with indigenous cannabis plants species in mind.
+But it requires rebuilding legislation policy designed with indigenous cannabis plant species in mind.

 High in the Himalayas, wild lush green cannabis grows on tall mountainous slopes covering whole villages in a leafy clinch.

 The existence of the hemp plant is entwined in local culture, mythology, and faith.
 Indian holy texts like Vedas have mentioned the use of the cannabis plant since 4000-5000 BC.
-Sacred Sanskrit texts describe the cannabis plant as “liberator and “Joy Giver”.
+Sacred Sanskrit texts describe the cannabis plant as a “liberator and “Joy Giver”.
 Additionally, cannabis medical use is mentioned in “Susruta Samhita”, which is amongst the foundational texts based on Ayurvedic medicine.

-Village communities in the remote mountain states in Himachal Pradesh and Uttarakhand are greatly reliant on hemp flowers, leaves, seeds, and stalks to feed, clothe and finance them.
+Village communities in the remote mountain states of Himachal Pradesh and Uttarakhand are greatly reliant on hemp flowers, leaves, seeds, and stalks to feed, clothe, and finance them.
 The presence of native cannabis plant species would offer an equitable mountain ecosystem to curate the perfect habitat for its cultivation.
 When hemp was barred in India under the Narcotics Drugs and Psychotropic Substances (NDPS) Act in 1985, many rural communities in India were in a dilemma to rethink their relationship with the hemp plant, which was the source of their livelihoods.

 For now, the Indian government has legalized the cultivation of hemp plants in Uttrakhand, and some parts of the U.P.
 It is soon expected to see Himachal Pradesh loosening its curb on industrial hemp cultivation making it the third Indian state to legalize hemp for sustainable development.